 Series 6: Series 6 (also called the “Investment Company / Variable Contracts Products Limited Representative” exam) is a security license, which enables you to register as a limited representatives and therefore sell mutual funds, variable annuities and insurance premiums.
 However, the Series 6 does not enable you to sell corporate or municipal securities, direct participation programs and options.

 Series 7: The Series 7 (also known as the “General Securities Representative Exam”) is the general securities registered representative license, which entitles you to sell all types of securities products (except for commodities and futures).
 The exam mainly focuses on investment risk, equity and debt instruments, options, taxation, packaged securities, retirement plans and interactions with clients.

 The Series 7 is a standard requirement for an entry-level broker.
-Achievable (that’s us!) offers a great Series 7 program, and there are other reputable ones as well.
+Achievable (that’s us!) offers a great Series 7 training program.

 Series 79: The Series 79 (also called “Limited Representative Investment Banker’s exam”) is necessary for those planning on working in the investment banking field.
 The Series 79 was created by the SEC in 2009 in order to better examine entry level investment bankers.
 Not everyone requires the Series 79.
 Generally speaking, if you deal in either of these two areas, you might require the Series 79: